ToyoshiMorioka/PixelStorm/README.md

 # PixelStorm
-PixelStorm is GPU based particle engine for TouchDesigner.
+PixelStorm is GPU based particle system for TouchDesigner.

 # Concept
 * Particle as a pixel.